dalefugier/CommandTracker/README.md

 CommandTracker
 ==============

-CommandTracker is a simple utility plug-in that tracks the command you run.
+CommandTracker is a simple utility plug-in that tracks the Rhino commands you run.

 Building Sample
 --------------------